-The tribunal will review rules, practices and procedures as required to reflect changes to its mandate and other legislated change.
-The tribunal will review and revise performance standards as needed to ensure that adjudicative services are delivered effectively by available resources.
+The Tribunal will review rules, practices and procedures as required to reflect changes to its mandate and other legislated change.
+The Tribunal will review and revise performance standards as needed to ensure available resources deliver adjudicative services effectively and efficiently.

 Send us your comments

 FSCO invites interested parties to make written submissions regarding FSCO's Draft 2018 Statement of Priorities.

 Interested parties may send submissions by May 8, 2018, to:

 Superintendent of Financial Services

 5160 Yonge Street, Box 85

 To request a paper copy, please call (416) 250-7250 or toll-free: 1-800-668-0128.